hamb0n-3/ora_enum/README.md

 Of course.
-Here is a comprehensive `README.md` file for the script, formatted in Markdown for easy use on platforms like GitHub.
+Here is a comprehensive, updated `README.md` that reflects all the latest features of the script, including the password spraying mode and the bug fixes.

 ---

-# `ora_privs`: Advanced Oracle Enumerator for Red Teams
+# `ora_enum`: Advanced Oracle Enumerator & Sprayer for Red Teams

-`ora_privs` is a powerful, highly-configurable Python script designed for penetration testers and red teamers to rapidly enumerate privileges and discover sensitive data within Oracle databases.
-It automates common post-exploitation tasks, provides actionable analysis of privileges, and includes a direct query mode for surgical data extraction.
+`ora_enum` is a powerful, multi-modal Python script designed for penetration testers and red teamers to rapidly enumerate privileges, discover sensitive data, spray credentials, and execute direct queries within Oracle databases.

 This tool helps answer critical questions during an assessment:
+- **(Spray)** Which default or weak credentials are valid?
-- What can this user see and do?
-- Are there clear paths to escalate privileges?
+- **(Enumerate)** What can this user see and do?
+Are there clear paths to escalate privileges?
-- Where is the sensitive data (PII, credentials, keys)?
+- **(Hunt)** Where is the sensitive data (PII, credentials, keys)?
-- Can I pivot to other databases?
+- **(Query)** Can I surgically extract specific information?

 ## Features

-- **Multi-Target Enumeration**: Scan multiple databases and/or user accounts with a single command.
+- **Multiple Modes of Operation**:
+  - **Enumeration Mode**: Deeply audits a user's permissions and finds sensitive data.
+  - **Password Spraying Mode**: Efficiently tests lists of usernames and passwords against multiple databases.
+  - **Direct Query Mode**: Executes a single SQL query for targeted data gathering.
-- **Flexible Credential Handling**: Provide credentials on the command line or use an interactive prompt for better OPSEC.
+- **Flexible Credential Handling**: Provide credentials on the command line, from files, or use an interactive prompt for better OPSEC.
 - **Smart Scoping**: Automatically uses the best available data dictionary views (`DBA_`, `ALL_`, `USER_`) based on the current user's permissions.
-- **Comprehensive Enumeration Categories**:
-  - `roles`: Assigned roles.
-  - `sys`: System-level privileges (`CREATE ANY TABLE`, etc.).
-  - `obj`: Object-level privileges (`SELECT` on `payroll`, etc.).
-  - `col`: Column-level privileges.
-  - `profile`: User profile details, status, and password policy.
-  - `quotas`: Tablespace quotas.
-  - `dblinks`: Database links, a key vector for lateral movement.
-- **Actionable Privilege Analysis**: Automatically identifies and flags high-impact privileges that can lead to privilege escalation (e.g., `CREATE ANY PROCEDURE`, `GRANT ANY ROLE`).
+- **Actionable Privilege Analysis**: Automatically identifies and flags high-impact privileges that can lead to privilege escalation.
 - **Configurable Sensitive Data Hunting**:
   - A dedicated `sensitive` category to find PII, credentials, API keys, etc.
   - Searches for keywords in both table/column names and PL/SQL source code.
-  - Fully configurable search terms (`--search-terms`).
-- **Direct Query Mode**: Execute arbitrary SQL queries directly from the command line for targeted data gathering.
-- **Multiple Output Formats**: Generate reports in `Excel`, `CSV`, or `JSON` for easy analysis and integration with other tools.
+- **Multiple Output Formats**: Generate reports in `Excel`, `CSV`, or `JSON`.
-- **OPSEC-Aware Features**:
-  - Warns the operator before performing potentially audited actions (`--grant-catalog-role`).
-  - Supports interactive password prompts to avoid shell history exposure.

 ## Requirements

 - **Python 3.6+**
-- The **`oracledb`** or **`cx_Oracle`** Python package. `oracledb` is the modern, recommended driver.
+- The **`oracledb`**, **`pandas`**, and **`openpyxl`** Python packages.
   ```bash
   pip install oracledb pandas openpyxl
   ```